Maziarkiani/culturally-adaptive-prompting/human_evaluation/README.md

 For Stratum 2, it checks each evaluator's answer against the expected validation response and reports how often each setup's detection was confirmed by native speakers.

-This script expects two files per language that aren't included in the repo for privacy reasons: the mapping CSV from `rationale_extraction.py`, and the raw form responses exported from Google Sheets.
+This script expects two files per language that aren't included in the repo: the mapping CSV from `rationale_extraction.py`, and the raw form responses exported from Google Sheets.
 See the note in the script header for the expected column layout.

 **To run it:** set `BASE_DIR` to the folder with your mapping and form response files, then:
 ```bash